spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 image is filtered by the image kernel (Section 1.4) to smooth the data and enhance the ability to identify signal which is similar in shape to the kernel.
-This process generates a two-dimensional segmentation image or map where a segment is defined to be a number of connected pixels which are all identified by a numeric label and are part of the same source.
+This process generates a two-dimensional segmentation image or map where a segment is defined to be a number of connected pixels which are all identified by a numeric label and are considered part of the same source.

 Because different sources in close proximity can be mis-identified as a single source, it is necessary to apply a deblending procedure to the segmentation map.
 The deblending is a combination of